-Focus Area Goals Objectives Actions 3.0 Within 5 years, we have the knowledge, processes and tools to make impactful change in the four health and healing areas so that within a generation (25 years) we will see: 3.0.1 For each focus area below, to design and deliver effective programs using Continuous Quality Improvement methodologies 3.0.1.1 Publish a Health and Healing report providing an overview of the four focus areas, highlighting the current issues and priorities for action 3.0.1.2 Drawing on the Health and Healing report, develop and deliver outcome-focused programs of work for each focus area, including: a.
+Focus Area Goals Objectives Actions 3.0 Within five years, we will have the knowledge, processes and tools to make impactful change in the four health and healing areas so that within a generation (25 years) we will see: 3.0.1 For each focus area below, to design and deliver effective programs using Continuous Quality Improvement methodologies 3.0.1.1 Publish a Health and Healing report providing an overview of the four focus areas, highlighting the current issues and priorities for action 3.0.1.2 Drawing on the Health and Healing report, develop and deliver outcome-focused programs of work for each focus area, including: a.
 Designing, planning and leveraging theories of change b.
 Delivering, monitoring and evaluating c.
-Reviewing and improving 3.0.2 To draw upon Our Foundation and Strong Voice work to maximise the impact of culturally safe and strong health programs 3.0.2.1 Transition current Health and Healing activities to align to an outcomes-based model 3.1 Healthy Communities Aboriginal people are healthy in mind, body and spirit Specific objectives to be determined following completion of 3.0.1 3.2 Thriving in the First Three Years Aboriginal children get the best start in life Specific objectives to be determined following completion of 3.0.1
+Reviewing and improving 3.0.2 To draw upon Our Foundation and Strong Voice work to maximise the impact of culturally safe and strong health, wellbeing and healing programs 3.0.2.1 Transition current Health and Healing activities to align to an outcomes-based model 3.1 Focus on prevention Healthy Communities: Aboriginal people are healthy in mind, body and spirit 3.1.1 To address the social and cultural determinants for health, with a focus on those significantly impacting Aboriginal Communities in Victoria 3.1.1.1 Identify and address racism, particularly in the health system 3.1.2 Work towards achieving goal 2.3.2 in the Mana-na Woorn-tyeen Maar Takoort: Every Aboriginal Person Has a Home: The Victorian Aboriginal Housing and Homelessness Framework 3.1.3 Strengthen service integration and coordination in priority areas of health and education 3.1.4 Embed connections to Culture, Kinship, Community and Country into health promotion services, programs, and systems 3.1.5 Seek funding to establish a Centre of Excellence for Aboriginal Families Wellbeing